 This website is partially not compliant with the Web Content Accessibility Guidelines version 2.1 (WCAG) A and AA success criteria.

-A review of this website was carried out and once an audit is completed we will publish a remedial plan of what improvements we will be making to our site and when we will do this work.
+A review of this website was carried out and an audit is scheduled to take place in the new 2021-22 financial year (from April onwards).
+Once completed, we will publish a remedial plan of what improvements we will be making to our site and when we will do this work.

 We know some parts of this website are not compliant with the accessibility regulations:

 All the documents on our website are in PDF form.
 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.